 Ease of Care

-All that said, the Crux is not nearly as easy to clean as a zip or flip top hydration bladder like the HydraPak Shape-Shift Reservoir or the Geigerrig Hydration Engine.
-These (designed by HydraPak) offer a much wider mouth opening and can be flipped inside out.
+While it has its positives, the Crux is not as easy to clean as a zip or flip top hydration bladder like Geigerrig Hydration Engine.
+These models (designed by HydraPak) offer a wider mouth opening and can be flipped inside out.
 Better yet - they can be thrown into a dishwasher.
 The Camelbak, on the other hand, is difficult to empty as water gets caught in crevasses and other hard to reach areas.
-We like how the mouthpiece was easy to take apart clean.
+Aside from that, we like how the mouthpiece is easy to take apart clean.
 If you need to clean out the hose, consider the Camelbak Cleaning Kit to aid in that process, especially if you find a bladder that you forgot about weeks or months later.

 Ease of Filling

-You can fill up every last space in the bladder as opposed to some other bladders where it is hard to get it completely full.
-One nice advantage over the other bladders is that the lid peels all the way back and out of the way when filling the bladder.
-You also don't have to screw it much to seal it and it is very clear when the lid is totally closed.
-We also liked the plastic connector that keeps the lid fastened to the reservoir.
+You can fill up every last space in the bladder as opposed to other options which are hard to fill completely.
+One nice advantage is that the lid peels all the way back is out of the way when filling it up.
+It is also obvious when the lid is closed.
+We also like the plastic connector that keeps the lid fastened to the reservoir.